Tawnygoody/Tarmachan/README.md

 ### Checkout App
 - Order Model
-    - Contains details of the of the user's orders, their delivery details, and the items they've order.
+    - Contains details of the user's orders, their delivery details, and the items they've ordered.
 It is linked to the UserProfile Model by the 'user_profile' field

 - OrderLineItem Model
     - Contains details for the customer order, quantity and product total.
 It is linked to the Order Model by the 'order' field and the Product Model by the 'product field'.